The following is my first attempt at doing a live blog.

 As fun as it was, things really got more hectic and crazy as the day went on.

-I hope you all enjoy reading it as much as I did in taking periodic breaks to do some laundry, get my daily postal mail, and cook dinner.
+I hope you all enjoy reading it as much as I did in taking periodic breaks to do some laundry, get my daily postal mail, and cooking dinner.

 10:21 a.m.
-Central Time–Thursday is indeed my favorite day of the week, largely because on album rocker 93.1 WXRT in Chicago–they proclaim it as New Music Thursday.
+Central Time–Thursday is indeed my favorite day of the week, largely because on album rocker 93.1 WXRT Radio in Chicago–they proudly and boldly proclaim it as New Music Thursday.

-First thing I notice scanning the overnight playlist at 4:53 is a new single by the popular Canadian supergroup The New Pornographers cool song, “High Ticket Attractions”.
+First thing I notice scanning the overnight playlist at 4:53 is a new single by the popular Canadian supergroup The New Pornographers with their really cool song, “High Ticket Attractions”.
 Love the lyrics, but the video simply sucked.

 The other reason I like Thursday so much, besides hearing new songs throughout the day before that specific artist’s/group’s EP or album is released–the 9 p.m. hour is nothing but new music with Ryan Arnold on The New Noise at Nine.